 Phone: 919-536-7200

-Process in Becoming a Carpenter
+Process of Becoming a Carpenter

 Most programs will consist of both classroom and on-the-job training.
 Classroom training will typically cover topics such as blueprint reading, math, safety, and first aid.
 On-the-job training will allow the trainee to work under the supervision of a journeyman carpenter and learn the trade through experience.